Hearty Chinese food at Fat Fook Inn

 by Patricia R. Davis

 Ensconced in a quiet nook of Shoplex Mont Kiara is Fat Fook Inn, a charming little eatery if ever there has been one.
-This is an eating place that wears its heritage like a badge of honor – so that you’ll speedily stumble on the Oriental-style work of art and pretty Chinese plates bedecking the walls, all without delay alluding to the truth (in case you hadn’t already sussed it out) that that is really a Chinese restaurant.
+This is an eating place that wears its heritage like a badge of honor – so that you’ll speedily stumble on the Oriental-style work of art and pretty Chinese plates festooning the walls, all without delay alluding to the truth (in case you hadn’t already sussed it out) that that is a Chinese restaurant.

 Hearty Chinese food at Fat Fook Inn 3